-The origins of esports can be traced back to the early days of video gaming, with arcade competitions and local tournaments laying the groundwork for organized competitive gaming.
-However, it wasn't until the late 1990s and early 2000s that esports began to gain traction on a larger scale, fueled by the rise of online multiplayer games and the proliferation of high-speed internet connections.
+The history of esports begins with the beginnings of video gaming itself, as local tournaments and arcade competitions were laying the groundwork for competitive gaming as an organized activity.
+But it was not until the late 1990s and early 2000s that esports began to take off on a mass basis, fueled by the development of multi-player online games and increased broadband Internet penetration.

 The Global Phenomenon